Hitoshi Imamura

 Hitoshi Imamura (今村 均, Imamura Hitoshi) was a Japanese general who served in the Imperial Japanese Army during World War II, and was subsequently convicted of war crimes.
+Finding his punishment to be too light, Imamura built a replica of his prison in his garden and confined himself there until his death.

 Early career

-A native of Sendai city, Miyagi Prefecture, Imamura's father was a judge.
+A native of Sendai, Miyagi Prefecture, Imamura's father was a judge.
 Imamura graduated from the Imperial Japanese Army Academy in 1907 and was commissioned a second lieutenant in the infantry on 26 December 1907.
 He was promoted to lieutenant in November 1910 and attended the Army War College in 1915.
 He was promoted to captain in 1917 and was sent to England as a military attaché the following year.
 He was promoted to major in August 1922 and to lieutenant-colonel in August 1926.
 In April 1927, he was appointed as a military attaché to British India.
 Promoted to colonel on 1 August 1930, he held staff positions in the operations section of the Imperial Japanese Army General Staff from 1931 to 1932.

-His younger brother was Imamura Hosaku, an officer in the Kwantung Army who fought in the Chinese Civil War as a mercenary for the Nationalists.
+His younger brother was Imamura Hosaku, an officer in the Kwantung Army who fought in the Chinese Civil War as a mercenary for the Kuomintang.

 Wars in China

 With the January 28 incident of 1932, he was sent to take command of the Imperial Japanese Army (IJA) 57th Infantry Regiment.
 On his return to Japan, he became commandant of the Narashino Army School from 1932 to 1935.

 In March 1935, Imamura was promoted from regimental commander to brigade commander of the IJA 40th Infantry Brigade with the rank of major general.
-He was assigned as deputy chief of staff of the Kwangtung Army in Manchukuo in March 1936.
+He was assigned as deputy chief of staff of the Kwantung Army in Manchukuo in March 1936.
 He was recalled to Japan to assume the post of commandant of the Toyama Army Infantry School from 1937 to 1938.

 Promoted to the rank of lieutenant general in March 1938, Imamura was given command of the IJA 5th Division based in China, which he continued to command in the early stages of the Second Sino-Japanese War to 1940.
 From 1940 to 1941, he was Deputy Inspector-General of Military Training, deputy to one of the most powerful officials in the Japanese Army.
 He was subsequently appointed commander in chief of the Twenty Third Army.